-I began publishing in 2011 with the Mageri series, an urban fantasy romance that quickly became popular among fantasy readers.
-Most of the books I write take place within the same universe.
-Aside from writing, I love indie music, movies, reading, snow, eating Tex-Mex, strawberry daiquiris, my diabolical cat, Converse sneakers, bowling for nachos, tough guys who are gentlemen, family, friends, rearranging books on the shelves at the bookstore, and burning up my laptop battery.
+Aside from writing, I love indie music, movies, reading, snow, Tex-Mex, strawberry daiquiris, my diabolical cat, Converse sneakers, bowling for nachos, tough guys who are gentlemen, family, friends, rearranging books on the shelves at the bookstore, and learning.
 I have a relaxed, easy-going personality and would rather go to a science museum than a carnival.
 I now live in the south and worship my air conditioner.

 I'm also passionate about graphic design and create all my book covers and series art.
-I'm a visual person and pursued photography as an avid hobby for many years.
+I'm a visual person who pursued photography as an avid hobby for many years.